Hi, I'm Ummi

 I’m a very light packer.
 I don’t carry a tent or sleeping bag with me.
 For a typical trip (ranging from 4 days to 4 weeks), I only carry a 25L backpack and a small sling bag.
 I never check in my luggage.
 I have never owned a suitcase.

-I also don’t travel full-time or for very long periods, because I don’t like being away from my mom for too long (she’s the only person I consider family!), so it’s usually around 3-4 weeks each time.
+I also don’t travel full-time or for very long periods, because I will miss nasi lemak and Malaysian weather, so it’s usually around 3-5 weeks each time.

 I often ask myself this question too.
 And I think it all boils down to three reasons: